makeTVee/FlowerDisplay/README.md

 ![image](https://github.com/makeTVee/FlowerDisplay/assets/18531000/71438997-9fc9-4f59-b537-f96211bc0225)

- Cut the wires on the front side in the same way.There is also a cutout in the white diffusor.
+Cut the wires on the front side in the same way.
+There is also a cutout in the white diffusor.

 ![PXL_20230706_174436404](https://github.com/makeTVee/FlowerDisplay/assets/18531000/0ccf221f-4acb-4b54-860e-8887ac869e03)